-In general, all identifying information is stripped out of Public Use data sets so that they may be used without consulting the relevant Institutional Review Boards/Ethics Committees (IRBs/ECs).
-Data released to HPTN investigators per Section 12.6 of the HPTN Manual of Operations does not constitute public use data.
+In general, all identifying information is removed from Public Use data sets per HIPAA "Safe Harbor" guidelines, so that they may be used without consulting an Institutional Review Board/Ethics Committee (IRBs/EC).
+De-identified data released to HPTN investigators per Section 12.6 of the HPTN Manual of Operations and posted on the SDMC web portal does not, in most cases, constitute Public Use data.

-21.4 PROCEDURES
+21.5 Procedures

-21.4.1 Publication Planning Process
+21.5.1 Publication Planning Process

-A publication plan (contained within the Publication Guidance) and timeline should minimally contain the following information:
+A publication plan (contained within the Publication Guidance document) and timeline should be developed well before the last study visit, and minimally contain the following information:

-- Membership in Protocol Publications Committee - Process for review, approval, and prioritization of manuscript or presentation concepts - Expected date of last participant follow-up visit, if applicable - Date data expected to be locked - Start date of manuscript preparation - Expected date of submission of primary publications and presentations for PPC review
+- Membership in Protocol Publications Committee - Process for review, approval, and prioritization of manuscript or presentation concepts (refer to the guidelines in 21.1, 21.2.1 and 21.2.2) - Expected date of last participant follow-up visit, if applicable - Date data are expected to be locked - Start date of manuscript preparation - Expected date of submission of primary publications and presentations for PPC review - Expected submission of primary publication(s) date to MRC (per SDMC timeline for major conferences where a number of abstracts would be expected to be submitted, or a minimum 3 working days for review of abstracts with a minimum of 5 working days for review of manuscripts; see Figure 21-1)